devashree-shukla/SwiftMacro/README.md

 ## Types of Macros

-for both of below only calling is different, else implementaiton and expansion process/approach is same
+For both of below types only calling is different, else implementaiton and expansion process/approach is same

 **1. Freestanding**

    - A macro that is written standalone, appear on it's own and not attached to any declarations
    - Can produce a value or can perform some actions
    - Calling this macro `#<macro-name>(<optional_arguments>)`